Does President of the United States Have Too Much Power?

 Does President of the United States Have Too Much Power?
 Questions about whether the US president has too much power have been raised regularly since America’s very first days.
 Are you concerned that President Trump may have gone too far in overstepping his boundaries...

 Your vote matters.
-Find out the impact your vote has!
-Click to watch the video.
+Discover the impact your vote has!
 OnPoint Facts What can you do to help reduce our global plastic waste?
-Other Voting Articles On Point Facts is a non-profit, non-partisan 501c3 organization that...
+Other Voting Articles On Point Facts is a non-profit, non-partisan 501c3 organization that utilizes all forms of...

 Voters should be able to vote for candidates they support; not just vote against candidates they oppose most.
 With ranked choice voting, you can rank candidates in order of choice without concern of how others will vote and who is more or less likely to win.